The Hobbit (pinball)

-Overview
+Overview and design

 The Hobbit is Jersey Jack's second pinball machine and follow-up to The Wizard of Oz machine released in 2013.

 The license from Warner Bros. was announced in November 2012 with a target release date of the game just before the third movie.
 An early version was revealed in October 2014, but a redesign of the game including new playfield art delayed production for over a year.
+Prior to Jersey Jack Pinball acquiring the license, Stern Pinball had been interested in obtaining it.

 Jersey Jack used a lot of the new technology introduced in The Wizard of Oz including a 27-inch LCD monitor mounted in the backbox.
 A large number of film clips are played on this monitor.
 A strip of white LED's are used to illuminate the top of the backglass.

 The playfield general illumination is much brighter than that used for The Wizard of Oz by using a new LED lighting system with higher-brightness LEDs.

 The game has 3 flippers, including mid-field flipper on the right.
 Normal set-up includes a center-post between the flippers, but with the option to remove it for a more difficult game.
-The game is controlled by 2 buttons for the flippers, and the "ring button" located on the lockdown bar.
+The game is controlled by two buttons for the flippers, and the "ring button" located on the lockdown bar.
 There is a manual plunger to launch each new ball, but at other times an automatic plunger is used.
 A headphone jack is on the front of the machine.

 The computer is housed in a metal box in the cabinet.
 The computer uses a MSI H81M-P33 mini-ATX motherboard with 8GB of DDR3 RAM, intel Celeron G530 CPU 2.4GHz, and an SSD with a Linux operating system.
 There is a separate sound board with several connectors to a 7 speaker 2.1 digital audio system.
 Initially the software had to be updated using a USB drive, but a 2021 update added wi-fi and LAN support; as of March 2025 software updates are still being released.

-The standard edition launched with a retail price of US$8,000, and the limited edition and Smaug limited edition at US$8,500.
+The standard edition launched with a retail price of US$8,000, and the limited edition and Smaug limited edition at US$8,500, with 1,500 customers pre-paying before release.